voki97/yacht-booking-application/README.md

 - **Spring Boot DevTools**: Provides additional development-time features like automatic restarts.
 - **Lombok**: A library that helps reduce boilerplate code in Java.

-### Frontend Dependencies (Optional, depending on your frontend technology):
-- **Thymeleaf**: A server-side Java template engine for web and standalone environments.
-- **Bootstrap**: A popular CSS framework for building responsive and mobile-first websites.

 ## Use Cases

 ### Use Case 1: Viewing Yachts